CISecurity/CCPA-Docs/docs/Configuration Guide.md

 ## Deployment ##
 CIS-CAT Pro Assessor v4 requires only a Java Runtime Environment (JRE) at or above version 1.8, in order to execute.
-We have found that the 1.8 64-bit version works best for all operations of the tool.
 Navigate to CIS WorkBench to [download the latest version.](https://workbench.cisecurity.org/files) Extract the bundle to a location where use of admin or elevated privileges can be utilized to execute command line options or scripts.

 There are many ways to implement routine scanning with CIS-CAT Pro.
 The selected method of scanning will determine where Java needs to be installed.